 If you are disqualified indefinitely, there are three steps to regain your license.

 i) The assessment includes a liver function test.
-The test measures the level of key enzymes in your bloodstream which give some indication of whether your liver is under stress – which may be due to excessive alcohol consumption.
+The test measures the level of key enzymes in your bloodstream which are involved in the metabolization of alcohol – high levels of enzymes may indicate excessive alcohol consumption.

 ii) The assessment includes urine drug screen to ascertain if you have been taking illicit drugs or are on medication which may impair your ability to drive safely.

-iii) You will also need to provide a copy of your criminal and traffic history – which you can get from the court, your probation officer or your lawyer.
+iii) You will also need to provide the assessor with a copy of your criminal and traffic history – which you can get from the court, your probation officer or your lawyer.
 The assessor needs to know how many alcohol related convictions you have in order to conduct a risk assessment.

-Step Two: This information is sent to the New Zealand Transport Authority (NZTA) with a recommendation that you should (or should not) get your licence back.
+Step Two: The assessor complies the information in a report which is sent to the New Zealand Transport Authority (NZTA) with a recommendation that you should (or should not) get your licence back.
 If the NZTA agrees, they will send you a letter advising that your disqualification has been removed.

 Step Three: On receipt of this letter, you then have to resit your driver’s licence.